 Yes, Go!
 Solutions has one recall in the brand’s history, though it took place nearly twenty years ago.

 In 2003, Go! foods manufactured in Texas were recalled after a series of reports that the food had made cats and dogs seriously ill.
 Symptoms included rashes, vomiting, and liver dysfunction.
 One report put the death toll over twenty, while an article from AVMA (the American Veterinary Medical Association) mentions 13 cases and says that six animals died.

 How was Go!
 Food making pets sick?
 That’s not clear.
 In fact, we don’t really know that Go!
 Pet food was making pets sick at all.

 An FDA investigation found that some Go! foods contained undisclosed and higher-than-acceptable levels of the chemical preservative BHA, but no one could confirm that this chemical was linked to the reports of illness.
 No other contaminant or imbalance was ever identified.

 The company no longer manufactures products at the Texas facility involved in the recall and since 2003, hasn’t been associated with any reports of illness.

 Go!
-Cat Food – Top 3 Recipes Reviewed
+Solutions Cat Food – Top 3 Recipes Reviewed

 Chicken meal appears to be the primary protein source in this dry cat food.

-Formerly called Fit + Free, this food is part of Go!’s selection of “Carnivore” meals, which highlight animal-sourced protein content.
+Formerly called Fit + Free, this food is part of Go!
+Solutions’ selection of “Carnivore” meals, which highlight animal-sourced protein content.
 Dehydrated chicken, duck, turkey, and salmon meals serve as concentrated sources of protein.
-The food also contains deboned chicken, deboned turkey, trout, and duck.
-Later on the ingredient list, the food contains whole dried egg as a different kind of animal protein.
+The food also contains deboned chicken, turkey, trout, salmon, and duck as well as whole dried egg for supplemental protein.